Bloat – What You Know Can Save Your Dog’s Life

 - Stomach torsion, “twisted stomach”

-There is no direct cause and affect with this problem, such as a bacteria or virus that a vet can treat with antibiotics or vaccinate against.
-Bloat is usually the result of a combination of factors that might have no affect on most dogs, but can bring about a life-threatening situation in others.
+There is no direct cause and effect with this problem, such as a bacteria or virus that a vet can treat with antibiotics or vaccinate against.
+Bloat is usually the result of a combination of factors that might have no effect on most dogs, but can bring about a life-threatening situation in others.
 Owner awareness of the problem is the first step in preventing its occurrence.

-- Drink smaller amounts of water at a time
+- Monitor your dogs drinking for smaller amounts of water at a time

 - No vigorous play right after meals